 End the Silence on Domestic Violence

-Print and sign this letter drafted by Congresswoman Gwen Moore and send to your Representative in support of the reauthorization of the Family Violence and Protection Services Act (FVPSA), which keeps domestic shelters open and provides advocacy, counseling and legal services for families in need.
+Congresswoman Gwen Moore, a survivor of abuse, joins the show via satellite.
+She is the chief sponsor of the Family Violence and Prevention Services Act (FVPSA).
+Find out how you can support legislation that keeps domestic shelters open and provides advocacy, counseling and legal services for families in need.

-For information on your county's policy issues, crisis centers and shelters, go to the National Network to End Domestic Violence and click on "resources" to find your state: NNEDV.org.
+- For information on your county's policy issues, crisis centers and shelters, go to National Network to End Domestic Violence and click on "resources" to find your state: NNEDV.org.